ambray/ASM-Course/asm_slides/introduction_section_1.rst

 .. code:: nasm

 	mov rax, 0x01      ; immediate - rax is now 1
-	mov rax, rcx       ; register - rax now has a copy of ecx mov rax, [rbx]     ; memory - rbx is treated as a pointer mov rax, qword [rbx + 8] ; copying a quad word (8 bytes)
+	mov rax, rcx       ; register - rax now has a copy of rcx mov rax, [rbx]     ; memory - rbx is treated as a pointer mov rax, qword [rbx + 8] ; copying a quad word (8 bytes)